How to mount the ReLog

 Each ReLog comes with several strips of double-sided tape from 3M that you attach to the bottom of the ReLog.
 If you’re not sure exactly how to do it, simply have a look in the quick-start-guide that you’ll find in the ReLog box – we promise that it’s really simple!

-This quick-start-guide also instructs you on how to correctly compress the tape to reach the highest possible.
+This quick-start-guide also instructs you on how to correctly compress the adhesive tape to secure the ReLog as firmly as possible.
 If you do this properly, the difference between studs/screws and double-sided-tape will be minimal.

 We have in previous projects in our harvesting business used transfer tape from 3M when we’re to attach an object to another object in an environment where constant vibrations are a fact.
 The 3M 950 transfer tape works amazingly well!